catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 		- Lyrics
 		- the standard sufficient Audio qualiity (>128kb bitrate)
 	- Listen to songs Audio/Preview
-	- Gathers Track No./Cover/Year from Spotify & original video and playthrough from Youtube
+	- Gathers Track No./Cover/Year from Spotify & original video and playthrough from Youtube (NEW not working due to multiple spotify api updates and youtube qouta policies :))
 - Mass Modify songdetails/metadata @repack per each Rocksmith song *e.g. Album Field: "<Broken><Year> - <Album> - r<Rating> - <Avail.
 Instr.> - <DD> - <Tuning>"
 	- Copies songs/packs directly to the PS3 by means of FTP